-I’m was also directly involved in mentoring faculty and staff on pedagogical, motivational, and leadership issues at my college, at community college campuses throughout America, at national educational conferences, and to public and corporate audiences.
-This consulting work has grown to the point where it has become my primary occupation, and my professional passion!
+I was also directly involved in mentoring faculty and staff on pedagogical, motivational, and leadership issues at my college, at community college campuses throughout America, at national educational conferences, and to public and corporate audiences.
+This consulting work has grown to the point where it has become my primary occupation and professional passion!

 For flat out fun my first love was basketball.
-Once it became clear after high school that a career in the NBA was not in my future, I became an endurance athlete finding joy in running, biking, cross country skiing, hiking and mountaineering; often accompanied by my canine crew (all rescues), Scout, Winston, and Stella.
-My other outdoor passion is fly fishing for trout in pristine high-elevation back-country streams in beautiful mountainous areas of the country like the Blue Ridge and Allegheny Mountains of Virginia, where we currently reside in our log home that sits between these two mountain ranges.
+Once it became clear after high school that a career in the NBA was not in my future, I became an endurance athlete finding joy in running, biking, cross country skiing, hiking and mountaineering, often accompanied by my canine companions Winston and Stella.
+My other outdoor passion is fly fishing for native trout in pristine high-elevation back-country streams in beautiful mountainous areas of the country like the Blue Ridge and Allegheny Mountains of Virginia, where we currently reside in our log home that sits between these two mountain ranges.

 At the center of it all for me is my family.
 My lifelong companion is my wife, soul mate, dance and hiking partner, and best girlfriend ever, Marilyn.
 The good Dr. Murphy had a thriving practice as a clinical psychologist.
-She now helps me manages my speaking engagements throughout the country.
-We also have three grown children; Erin (in the Philadelphia area of South Jersey); David (splitting time between South Jersey & New York City); and Daniel (in New York City).
+She now helps me manage my speaking engagements throughout the country.
+We have three grown children; Erin (in the Philadelphia area of South Jersey); and David and Daniel (in New York City).
 We love spending time with them when we can!